gofynd/fdk-client-javascript/documentation/application/PAYMENT.md

-Retrieves a generated payment link.
+Use this API to get a payment link

 *Returned Response:*